-ENGINE TYPE MINIMUM MAXIMUM Liquid cooled engines 0.27 mm (0.011 in) 0.40 mm (0.016 in)
+ENGINE TYPE MINIMUM MAXIMUM

+Liquid cooled 0.27 mm 0.40 mm

+engines (0.011 in) (0.016 in)

 First Method

 To measure this gap use a feeler gauge inserted between rotary valve and upper crankcase with the rotary valve cover in place without its O-ring.
 Check the most surface as possible.
 Follow the same procedure with the lower crankcase.